Customer Retention Calculator - Learn how to measure retention the way it makes sense for your app.

 We see the impact of behavioral segmentation on an offline apparel brand.
 The apparel brand in question here was dependent on seasonal sales and discounts for customer retention.
 Blanket offers like 3 on 3 sales are not viable for all types of customers.

 Behavioral segmentation was used here to give the right customers, the right offers.
-For this the brand segmented its customer base based on purchasing behaviour:
+For this the brand segmented its customer base based on purchasing behavior:

 The behavior variables they derived:

-Behavioural segmentation boosts conversions and enhances brand presence at low costs.
+Behavioral segmentation boosts conversions and enhances brand presence at low costs

-Using old strategies for a new customer base: Along with the brand’s customer base and behavior, the segmentation model must accommodate these changes.
-A change in discounting would change the bucket into which customers fall into.
-For eg; A person used to discounts more than 50% would not be interested in a lower discount pricing.
+2. Using old strategies for a new customer base: Along with the brand’s customer base and behavior, the segmentation model must accommodate these changes.
+A change in discounting would change the bucket into which customers fall.
+For eg; A person who used to discounts more than 50% would not be interested in a lower discount pricing.